Baeza & Puerto Misahualli Tour - Photo 1

 We'll pick you up at your hotel in Quito between 4:15 and 5 am and go to Baeza.
 During the 2-hour route, we'll cross the Cayambe Coca National Park and see the Papallacta Lagoon.

-Upon arrival, you'll have breakfast followed by a guided tour of the colonial city, the first town founded by the Spanish in the Amazonian territory.
+Once we arrive, you'll have breakfast and then we'll go on a guided tour of this colonial city.
+It was the first town founded by the Spanish in the Amazonian territory.

-Next, we'll head to Puerto Misahualli, 2 hours away.
-We'll board a canoe along the Napo River to visit the Shiripuno community, where we'll learn about the Kichwas, their traditions, the sacred stone, taste typical products, and attend a dance demonstration.
+Afterwards, we'll head to Puerto Misahualli, 2 hours away.
+Upon arrival, we'll board a canoe along the Napo River and visit the Shiripuno community.
+There, we'll learn about the Kichwas, their traditions, see the sacred stone, taste a typical product, and attend a dance demonstration.

-You will have free time for lunch before returning to Puerto Misahualli to relax on Los Monos beach.
-You can take a dip if you wish.
+You'll then have free time for lunch, and we'll return to Puerto Misahualli to relax on Los Monos beach.
+You can take a dip during this time.

-The tour concludes with a short walk through the jungle to see the Ceibo Milenario, an ancient tree over 60 meters tall.
+The tour includes a short walk through the jungle to see the Ceibo Milenario, an ancient tree over 60 meters tall.

-We will start our return at 4 pm, arriving at your hotel in Quito around 8 pm.
+At 4 pm we'll start our way back, arriving at your hotel in Quito at approximately 8 pm.

 Hotel pick up

 The tour includes pick-up from hotels in the Quito Metropolitan District.
-If you're staying in areas requiring a supplement of 10 USD per person, payment is due on the day of the tour: southern area from Chillogallo to Guamaní and northern area from San Antonio to Cotocollao.
+If you're staying in the southern area (Chillogallo to Guamaní) or the northern area (San Antonio to Cotocollao), a supplement of 10 USD per person will be required on the day of the tour.

 Included